 ALWAYS run PHPStan and tests before proposing a refactoring as complete.

-NEVER bypass Schema API with direct $GLOBALS['TCA'] access in new code.Rules in configuration files are non-binding – under context pressure, agents can ignore them.
+NEVER bypass Schema API with direct $GLOBALS['TCA'] access in new code.Rules in configuration files are non-binding – under context pressure, agents may ignore them.
 Critical standards require additional mechanical enforcement through linters, tests, and CI gates.

 Harness Engineering: The Environment is the Product